sunwooj/risingdec/README.md

 A link to the experiment can be found here (use 'view page source' to get the html/javascript template): http://stanford.edu/~sunwooj/experiments/mainexp-ver4.html

-A quick look at the statistical analyses of the data can be done here (same content as the .Rmd file): http://rpubs.com/seraphina818/224369
+A quick look at the statistical analyses of the data (same content as the .Rmd file): http://rpubs.com/seraphina818/224369